 What Do Electrical Engineering Technician Do?

-Career Description Test or modify developmental or operational electrical machinery or electrical control equipment and circuitry in industrial or commercial plants or laboratories.
+Example of Electrical Engineering Technician Job Test or modify developmental or operational electrical machinery or electrical control equipment and circuitry in industrial or commercial plants or laboratories.
 Usually work under direction of engineers or technologists.

-Electrical Engineering Technician Responsibilities
+Life As an Electrical Engineering Technician

 - Build or test electrical components of electric-drive vehicles or prototype vehicles.